logo

 The app also includes animated radar maps for storm tracking and a minute-by-minute precipitation forecast with 48-hour detailed outlooks for short-term planning.

 The app is free with ads, but they are generally non-intrusive (mainly small banners).
-For around $2.99/month (with a cheaper annual plan), the Pro version removes ads and unlocks extras like an extended 10-day forecast and air quality index cards.
+The Pro version removes ads and unlocks extras like an extended 10-day forecast and air quality index cards.Β

 With millions of downloads and consistently high ratings, 1Weather remains a dependable, middle-of-the-road choice: not the flashiest, but comprehensive, stable, and effective.